China Entry Card Guide – How to Fill & Travel Requirements

 If you’re landing at any of these airports, you can fill out your China Arrival Card online before or right after your flight:

-Heads up: If this is your first time visiting China, you’ll be asked to give your fingerprints when you arrive.
-It’s a normal step for all first-time visitors.
+Heads up: If this is your first time visiting China, you’ll need to scan your fingerprints at the airport.
+This is a normal step for all first-time visitors.

 B. Submit At the Airport (If You Can’t Do It Online)